XuanNguyenCU/FitnessClubDBMS/README.md

 Download DDL.sql and DML.sql from my ```SQL``` folder.

 ### Setting up in PostgreSQL
-Login to pgAdmin 4 and create a new database with a name of your choice.
+Login to pgAdmin 4 and create a new database with a name of your choice.\
-Go to Query tool => Open the DDL.sql and DML.sql scripts from local device => Execute.
+Go to Query tool => Open the DDL.sql and DML.sql scripts from local device => Execute.\
-Optionally, you can just run the Python program which will automatically create tables and set up the sample data.
+Optionally, you can just run the Python program which will automatically create the tables and set up the sample data.

 ### Compilation
-You can run the Python program using your IDE or use the terminal:
+You can run the Python program using your IDE or use the terminal:\
 ```python Management_System_GUI.py```

 Once the program is running, it will prompt you for the database name, pgAdmin 4 username, and password.\